- The ethos of the school expects that all pupils will take a full and active part in all areas of the curriculum and school life.

 All students will take part in the two year General Studies Course.

 Students participate in activities offered in the extended curriculum.
 It provides an opportunity for them to help with, and to organise, many activities for younger pupils, some of which may lead to further qualifications.

-All students have the opportunity to follow the Key Skills programme and will be encouraged to take the Communication Level 3 Qualification.
-Additional academic opportunities includes Critical Thinking, AEA examinations, Open University courses, Community Sports Leader Award and preparation for entrance examinations such as BMAT and LNAT.
+All students have the opportunity to follow the Key Skills programme.
+Additional academic opportunities includes Critical Thinking, Open University courses, Community Sports Leader Award and preparation for entrance examinations such as BMAT and LNAT.